JuKyoKim/shellScripts/readme.md

 1. Deeplink.sh
 	* update the script to be flexible to any app installed on current android/ios device?
 2. maybe include a section on how i use charles?
+3. include steps for installing selenium-grid after using it a bit. its just a java application.